qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 fn Foo (x: i32); // Syntax error with suggestion to remove the space
 ~~~

 Although no one from the Wasm group objected to this, no one supported it either.
-I decided to use a different design for v3 that avoids possible confusion.
+I decided to try a different design for v3 that avoids any possible confusion.
 At first I planned to use `#` to denote "keywords":

 ~~~
 #fn Foo(x: int32) {...}